foxcodenine/tutorials/udemy_courses/the-complete-javascript-course-2022/17-Modern-JS-Modules-Tooling/starter/notes.md

 ### parcel 2

-to install parcel2 you need to upgrade yor node verstion
+to install parcel2 you need to upgrade your node js  verstion

 https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions